yinxusen/HDR/README.md

-# Task: Classification of hand-written digits
+# Classification of Handwritten Digits

 ## Summary